MinnPost/object-sync-for-salesforce/docs/code/files/classes/salesforce_mapping.php.txt

 			}
 			$logging->setup(
 				sprintf(
-					// translators: %1$s is the name of a WordPress object. %2$s is the id of that object. esc_html__( 'Error Mapping: error caused by trying to map the WordPress %1$s with ID of %2$s to Salesforce ID starting with "tmp_sf_", which is invalid.', 'object-sync-for-salesforce' ), esc_attr( $data['wordpress_object'] ),
+					// translators: %1$s is the log status, %2$s is the name of a WordPress object. %3$s is the id of that object. esc_html__( '%1$s Mapping: error caused by trying to map the WordPress %2$s with ID of %3$s to Salesforce ID starting with "tmp_sf_", which is invalid.', 'object-sync-for-salesforce' ), ucfirst( esc_attr( $status ) ),
+					esc_attr( $data['wordpress_object'] ),
 					absint( $data['wordpress_id'] )
 				),